allenl7/privacy/README.md

 ## Websites

 + [Anonymous Planet](https://anonymousplanet.org/) - I highly recommended reading through this guide and it’s foot notes.
+This will take a lot of time but it is well worth it.
 Read the section “Understanding some basics of how some information can lead back to you and how to mitigate some:” to learn about how identifiable you are on “Clearnet” (internet without TOR/VPN) and the possibilities RFID, WI-FI, IP addresses, etc.
 + [Privacy Guides](https://www.privacyguides.org/en/) - Go through the knowledge base, think about your threat model (what you want to protect) and look through all its recommended tools.
 + [The New Oil](https://www.thenewoil.org) - good guide for beginners for practical advice.
 + https://www.privacytools.io/ -  I do not like all its recommendations but a good source to consider